farharsayed/Farha-Sayed/AI/README.md

 - **H2O.ai** 💧: Explored the use of machine learning models in this environment to make data-driven predictions.
 Includes examples of training, validating, and deploying models.

-My work in this folder highlights a commitment to using cutting-edge AI technologies and tools to solve real-world problems.
+My work here highlights a commitment to using cutting-edge AI technologies and tools to solve real-world problems.
 Whether it’s deploying a machine learning model or testing inference on GPUs, I aim to push the boundaries of AI to benefit various communities. 🌍🤖